KEEP KRATOM LEGAL!

 Mood: 7 – 9.5 / 10

-Indo strains are very well-rounded for pain and have less side-effects than comparable Balinese strains, and can be further sub-categorized as strains such as riau and sumatra, even borneo is a type of indo.
-Many have reported delayed effects from many types of Indo kratom, which is likely due to the leaves tough cell-walls, very similar to Green Malaysian strains.
+Indo strains are very well-rounded for pain and have less side-effects than comparable Balinese strains, and share quite a few qualities in common with strains such as riau and sumatra; borneo as well is a variety of indo, but with unique characteristics.
+Many have reported delayed effects from many types of Indo kratom, which is likely due to the leaves tough cell-walls, similar to Green Malaysian strains.

-While the effects are similar to Borneo kratom strains on paper, experienced users will notice the unique differences that make this strain so unique.
+While the effects are similar to Borneo kratom strains on paper, regular users may notice some of the subtle but very notable differences experience.